 Stamp Out Hunger

 In 2019, 5,970 pounds of food were collected and distributed to food shelves in Otter Tail County!

 Stuff the Bus

 Stuff the Bus is a program where school backpacks and supplies are filled for children of families in need in Otter Tail County.
-Backpacks were filled for over 840 Otter Tail County children who were in need for the 2018-2019 school year.
-If you are in need of school supplies for the 2019-2020 school year, click here to download the application.
-Or, you can fill out an application online here.
-This year, we will not be sending out letters to families to save on postage.
-We will be texting or emailing parents family numbers and pickup information.
+Backpacks were filled for over 800 Otter Tail County children who were in need for the 2019-2020 school year.
+If you are in need of school supplies for the 2020-2021 school year, please click here to fill out a form online!
+Applications are due July 17th by 4pm.
+If you would like to download a form and send it in, you can download the form here.
+Please note: If you participated last year, we will be sending you an email link to the applicaiton.
+We will be calling or emailing parents family numbers and pickup information this year to save on postage.

 Coats for Kids